milen-patel/cpu_tutorial/_parts/part07.md

 | 1 | 1 | 0 | 0 | 1
 | 1 | 1 | 1 | 1 | 1

+*Aside: If the above truth table is still confusing, think about it this way.
+The equation we are trying to represent with the truth table and circuit is $$A_{2}+B_{2}+C{2}=YX{2}$$.
+If we add any row of values together, such as the last one where all the inputs are equal to the binary bit 1, then an easy trick we can do to find the output is convert all the inputs to numbers (which in this case are all equal to 1), add them (the result being 3), and then convert them back to binary (which gives us **11**).*

-We can use the explanation from Chapter 6 to construct and simplify an expression for the truth table above.
-Let's create an equation for the Sum bit:
+Next, we are going to use the SOP trick we learned in Chapter 6 to construct and simplify an expression for the truth table above.
+If you want to skip this part, feel free.
+I only included this part if you wanted to go over another SOP example (as long as you understand that you can take the ouput of a truth table, convert it to a boolean expression, and then use that expression to build a circuit, you understand the basis of building a logical circuit) Let's create an equation for the Sum bit:

 * Start with the initial expression from the SOP rule learned in Chapter 6: